Cranberry Orange Muffins Recipe

 - 1 cup fresh or frozen cranberries, halved

-- 1. Preheat oven to 400°.
-In a large bowl, whisk flour, sugar, baking powder, baking soda and salt.
-In another bowl, whisk egg, orange juice and oil until blended.
-Add to flour mixture; stir just until moistened.
+- 1. In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
+In a small bowl, whisk the orange juice, oil and egg; stir into dry ingredients just until moistened.
 Fold in cranberries.

-- 2. Coat muffin cups with cooking spray or use paper liners; fill three-fourths full.
-Bake 15-20 minutes or until a toothpick inserted in center comes out clean.
-Cool 5 minutes before removing from pan to a wire rack.
-Serve warm.
+- 2. Coat muffin cups with cooking spray or use paper liners; fill three-fourths full with batter.
+Bake at 400° for 15-20 minutes or until a toothpick comes out clean.
+Cool for 5 minutes before removing from pans to wire racks.
 Yield: 1 dozen.

 1 muffin: 153 calories, 5g fat (1g saturated fat), 18mg cholesterol, 175mg sodium, 24g carbohydrate (9g sugars, 3g fiber), 3g protein.
 Diabetic Exchanges: 1-1/2 starch, 1 fat.

 "Cranberries and orange together is one of my favorite flavor combinations.
 I read the reviews before I made these and made a couple of adjustments based on the reviews and my pantry.
 I used half whole wheat flour and half all purpose flour.
 I used coconut oil instead of canola oil.
 Neither fresh or frozen cranberries were available so I rehydrated dried,whole cranberries.
 I topped the muffins with coarse raw sugar prior to baking.
 The muffins were flavorful and light.
 I will definitely make them again."

 "I followed other reader's suggestions and used 1/2 cup sugar as well as the grated rind of one orange and half whole wheat and half all purpose flour.
 The taste was really good and the muffins were fluffy and light."